danielaparker/jsoncons/index.md

 <div id="A1"/>
 ### Preliminaries

-jsoncons is a C++ library for the construction of [JavaScript Object Notation (JSON)](http://www.json.org).
-It supports parsing a JSON file or string into a `json` value, building a `json` value in C++ code, and serializing a `json` value to a file or string.
-It supports converting to and from the standard library sequence and associative containers.
-It also provides an API for generating json read and write events in code, somewhat analogously to SAX processing in the XML world.
+jsoncons is a C++, header-only library for constructing [JSON](http://www.json.org) and JSON-like data formats (e.g. CBOR).
+It supports

+- Parsing JSON-like text or binary data into an unpacked representation that defines an interface for accessing and modifying that data.

+- Serializing the unpacked representation into different JSON-like text or binary data.

+- Converting from JSON-like text or binary data to C++ objects and back.

+- Streaming JSON read and write events, somewhat analogously to SAX processing in the XML world.

 For more information, consult the latest [documentation](https://github.com/danielaparker/jsoncons/blob/master/doc/Home.md) and [roadmap](https://github.com/danielaparker/jsoncons/blob/master/doc/Roadmap.md).

 jsoncons uses some features that are new to C++ 11, particularly [move semantics](http://thbecker.net/articles/rvalue_references/section_02.html) and the [AllocatorAwareContainer](http://en.cppreference.com/w/cpp/concept/AllocatorAwareContainer) concept.
 It has been tested with MS VC++ 2015, GCC 4.8, GCC 4.9, and recent versions of clang.
 Note that `std::regex` isn't fully implemented in GCC 4.8., so `jsoncons_ext/jsonpath` regular expression filters aren't supported for that compiler.